 Zlotorzynska, M., Milloy, M.J., Richardson, L., Montaner, J, Wood, E., Kerr, T. (2014) Timing of social assistance payment and overdose patterns at a Canadian supervised injection facility.
 International Journal of Drug Policy, 25 (4): 736-739.

-Richardson, L., Milloy, M-J., Kerr, T., Parashar, S., Montaner, J.S.G. & Wood, E. (2014) Employment independently predicts decreased mortality among HIV-seropositive illicit drug users in a setting of universal HIV care.
+Richardson, L., Milloy, M-J., Kerr, T., Parashar, S., Montaner, J.S.G. & Wood, E. (2014) Employment predicts decreased mortality among HIV-seropositive illicit drug users in a setting of universal HIV care.
 Journal of Epidemiology and Community Health, 68: 93-96.

 Richardson, L., Wood, E. and Kerr, T. (2013) The impact of social, structural and physical environmental factors on transitions into employment among people who inject drugs.
 Social Science & Medicine, 76: 126-133.